| Panagia Vlahernon

 also to prepare with the required fast as established by

 the Holy Fathers of the Church.
+When the Holy Cup is

 brought forth from the Altar for Holy Communion, the veneration of